danielpowney/multi-rating/readme.txt

 * 5 star ratings, percentage and score results
 * Multuple rating criteria and questions using star ratings, select drop-down lists and radio buttons to choose answers from
 * Font Awesome used for star rating icons or upload your own star rating images to use instead
-* Shortcodes to display the rating form, rating results and top rating results
+* Shortcodes to display the rating form and rating results
+* Shortcode and widget to display a list of rating results (sort by highest rated, lowest rated, most entries, post title ascending or post title descending)
-* schema.org structured markup is be added to every page that allow search engines to display the aggregated rating results as rich snippets
+* Ability to add schema.org microdata to show the aggregate ratings in search engine results as rich snippets
 * View the rating results, entries and selected values in the WP-admin
-* Widget to display the top rating results
 * Enable for custom post types and pages
 * Add custom weights to each rating item to adjust the overall rating results
 * Automatic placement settings to display the rating form and rating results on every post in different positions
 * Meta-box on the edit post page to override the default automatic placement settings
 * Settings to restrict post types, turn on validation, modify text, apply different styles and clear the database etc...
-* Reports on number of entries per day
+* Graphical reports on number of entries per day
-* Export rating results to CSV file
+* Export rating results to a CSV file
 * Custom taxonomy support
-* API functions & action hooks for using Multi Rating in your theme
+* Developer API functions and template tags to use in your theme
-* Edit ratings in WP-admin (Editor & Administrator user roles)
+* Edit ratings in WP-admin (Editor & Administrator user roles can only do this)
+* In-built template system for customization
+* All data stoted in your own WordPress database - no signup required!

 Here's a live demo: http://danielpowney.com/multi-rating/